m50d/m50d.github.com/2020-11-08-wrestle-princess.md

 ## International princess championship tournament final round

-At this point I'd figured that they wanted to put the belt on Yuki (partly for )
+At this point I was guessing that they wanted to put the belt on Yuki (partly for the out-of-ring reason of her English skills).